 A commonly-offered onshore activity in Antarctica, camping on ice is the best way to channel your inner explorer and soak in some solitude in this remote part of the world.
 An experience that truly breaks the mold of traditional cruise line activities – camping out under the Antarctic skies.
 Spend the evening under the soft glow of the clear Antarctic sky, snuggled in a sleeping bag as you drift off to the soothing sounds of the ocean, the splintering icebergs, and the pods of whales feeding in the bay—these are the very sounds from which relaxation soundtracks are made!
 The best part is waking up really early in the morning to the most remarkably sunrise imaginable, which many people miss when sleeping on the ship.

 How easy is it to get on and off of the ship?

 All of our small expedition ships are equipped with professional guides and Zodiac landing craft (a specially fabricated rubber inflatable boat).
 These allow for several landings each day in the most remote wilderness areas of Antarctica.
-Help getting in and out of the Zodiac landing craft will be given by the expedition staff.
-There are possible wet landings where you will be required to disembark the Zodiac into ankle deep water, making rubber boots a necessary item!
+Help to get in and out of the Zodiac landing craft will be given by the expedition staff.
+There are possible wet landings where you will be required to disembark the Zodiac into ankle-deep water, making rubber boots a necessary item!

 Expeditions Online Newsletter